RiccardoBiondi/segmentation/docs/index.md

 ## Contribution

-Any contribution is more than welcome :heart: .
+Any contribution is more than welcome.
 Just fill an [issue](https://github.com/RiccardoBiondi/segmentation/blob/master/ISSUE_TEMPLATE.md) or a [pull request](https://github.com/RiccardoBiondi/segmentation/blob/master/PULL_REQUEST_TEMPLATE.md) and we will check ASAP!

 See [here](https://github.com/RiccardoBiondi/segmentation/blob/master/CONTRIBUTING.md) for further informations about how to contribute with this project.

 ## Authors